martppa/easy_typed_di/readme.md

 ## Description

 EasyTypedDI is a service locator intended to provide dependencies to small projects or for learning purposes.
-It's specially designed to do not pollute your code with annoying and unconfortable tags or code snippeds related to DI.
+It's specially designed to do not pollute your code with annoying and unconfortable tags or code snippets related to DI.
 It's a simple solution to keep everything clean and separated.

 ## Installation
 To install this package... meh, just copy the code and you are good to go.
 Anyway, you can always run the following command: